Free Quote

 - Nearly a million plastic water bottles are sold every minute worldwide.

-- Almost half of all plastic waste produced worldwide comprises packaging material, much of which is never recycled or incinerated.
+- Around 40% of all plastic waste produced worldwide comprises packaging material, much of which is never recycled or incinerated.

 Find out more about our Dry Mixed Recycling services.

-- 90% of all drinks cans sold in the UK annually are made of aluminium.
+- 80% of all drink cans sold in the UK annually are made of aluminium.

 - Recycling aluminium drink cans saves up to 95% of the energy needed to make aluminium from its raw materials.

-- Around 70% of all aluminium drinks cans are recycled globally, making the aluminium drink can the most recycled drinks container on the planet.
+- Around 70% of all aluminium drink cans are recycled globally, making the aluminium drink can the most recycled drink container on the planet.

-- Aluminium can be recycled an unlimited amount of times.
+- Aluminium can be recycled an unlimited number of times.

 - Aluminium cans in landfills will take 500 years to decompose.